 After that, you need a website to host your shopping pages (and a blog, bio, maybe some videos).

 Finally, you need your book!
-You could order 1,000 copies and store them in your garage, running to Fedex to ship each order individually.
-Or you could connect your Shopify store to Lulu xPress and use our print-on-demand network to fulfill your orders.
+You could order 1,000 copies and store them in your garage, running to FedEx to ship each order individually.
+Or you could connect your Shopify store to Lulu Direct and use our print-on-demand network to fulfill your orders.

 Sell Like A Professional Author